 The Equifax breach showed the world just how easily user data can be stolen, and that the responsibility of keeping user data safe is not being taken seriously by our leaders today.
 Millions of innocent people had their social security information stolen, and the irresponsible few walked away with just a slap on the wrist.

 Don’t let your credentials be compromised.
-We offer everything an organization would ever need to prevent over-the-air credential theft in a package that’s both incredibly cost-effective and easy to deploy.
+We offer everything an organization would ever need to deploy 802.1x authentication securely and prevent over-the-air credential theft in a package that’s both incredibly cost-effective and easy to deploy.
 Protect your users today.

 Passwords are only effective security mechanisms if they are accompanied by a password-change policy to combat Dictionary Attacks.
 Unfortunately, while they may be great for security, they are absolutely loathed by end users.

 A recent study showed that University students have an average of 7 internet connected devices.
-That’s a lot of devices to reconfigure every password reset cycle and creates a significant burden on both users, and the IT department.
+That’s a lot of devices to reconfigure every password reset cycle and creates a significant burden on both users, and the IT department when deploying 802.1x authentication.

 If the policy is determined to be too cumbersome for students, they will quit using the secure network and switch to guest networks or using cellular data when available.
 This undermines the entire cybersecurity infrastructure and creates a situation where your network is left vulnerable to outside attacks.